PARENTING THROUGH TRIGGERS

 Before I had children I had no idea what being a parent meant.
 No one explained the details of what is really required of you.
 No one talks about the challenges you’ll face when you’re exhausted, frustrated and going on your third day of not showering.
-No one talks about triggers.
+No one talks about how parenting triggers past hurts.
 At least no one spoke to me about it.
 Not one parent said a word.

 I’ve since learned that (now in my fifth year of being a parent) your triggers may be silent and you may not see them coming, but they will.
 They may have quietly nestled into a cozy spot only to eventually become louder and louder until you’re forced to recognize a whole lot of stuff you’ve either ignored or denied for a very long time.
 And you’ll have to choose.
 You’ll have to choose whether to ignore them; allowing them to exist possibly ruining you, your child and your family or you can choose to take a deep look at yourself and rearrange some shit so you can live a joyous life with the lovely people you call family.